omahs/imx-docs/sdks-core-sdk-ts_versioned_docs/version-1.0.0-beta.3/core-sdk-migration-guide.md

 ### Changed:

 * ***The Core SDK no longer performs deterministic stark key generation.
 You will need to persist your stark key as a secret along with your ETH private key to sign for API calls.*** We removed the deterministic key generation feature from the Core SDK to ensure it's lean and only has features that pertain to its domain.
 The Wallet SDK will provide the deterministic key generation shortly.
-In the interim, using this tool, [generate-stark-key](https://github.com/immutable/generate-stark-key/), you can generate your stark key from your Ethereum private key.
+In the interim, using the [generate-stark-key](https://github.com/immutable/generate-stark-key/) tool, you can generate your stark key from your Ethereum private key.
 * Expose fewer public methods to make it easier for us to maintain the SDK.
 * Introduced a single entry point for the SDK to improve discoverability
 * Clear response and error types